-Previous studies have shown that Sgr has an elongated body with some depth along the line-of-sight.
-Using red clump stars, \citet{Ibata1997} found that its core is consistent with a prolate spheroid with ratios 3-1-1 for its major, intermediate, and minor axes.
-More recently, \citet{Ferguson-Strigari2020} used RR-Lyrae stars from \Gaia DR2 and the OGLE collaboration to find that Sgr body is likely to have a triaxial geometry with ratios 1-0.76-0.43.
-Our results sit somewhere in between these two works, with a triaxial geometry (1:0.67:0.60), but closer to prolate than what \citet{Ferguson-Strigari2020} results suggest.
-In terms of depth, our derived FWHM of $2.48 \kpc$ agrees with those from the OGLE collaboration (Hamanowicz et al. 2016), with a FWHM of $2.42 \kpc$ (see Appendix~\ref{Apx:Error_distance}).
+Previous studies have shown that Sgr has an elongated body with some depth along the line of sight.
+Using red clump stars, \citet{Ibata1997} found that its core is consistent with a prolate spheroid with ratios 3:1:1 for its major, intermediate, and minor axes.
+More recently, \citet{Ferguson-Strigari2020} used RR Lyrae stars from \Gaia DR2 and the OGLE collaboration to find that Sgr body is likely to have a triaxial geometry with ratios 1:0.76:0.43.
+Our results sit somewhere in between these two works, with a triaxial geometry (1:0.67:0.60), but closer to prolate than what \citet{Ferguson-Strigari2020} suggested.
+In terms of depth, our derived FWHM of $2.48 \kpc$ agrees with that from the OGLE collaboration (Hamanowicz et al. 2016), with an FWHM of $2.42 \kpc$ (see Appendix~\ref{Apx:Error_distance}).